jaceksan/malloy_maql/README.md

   - We could load PARQUET files directly into other supported databases like Snowflake, Vertica, ...
   - I had to remove some rows from `flights` table, because they violate the referential integrity
 - Creates tables
-- Loads data
+- Loads CSV files into tables
-- Adds column `name` concatenating `code` and `full_name` in `airports` table
-  - GoodData does not support declaration of such computed attributes yet

 I loaded the data into community edition first (default).
 Later, when I validated the whole solution, I [reset the ENV variables](#env-variables) and loaded data into AWS RDS.

+Based on the Malloy examples, I need to add the column `name` concatenating `code` and `full_name` in `airports` table.
+GoodData does not support declaration of such computed attributes yet out of the box.
+So I prepared a transformation layer using [dbt](https://www.getdbt.com/), everything related is stored in [transform](gooddata/transform) folder.

 ### Model